 We believe in the power of communities and networks, so Making Spaces is based on an ecosystem model and links systems of support for educators to transform youth experiences through making.

-Maker Ed supports a national network with tools, resources, experience, expertise and a connection to a national community of practice.
-The next circle is comprised of the Hubs — from 5-10 in each Cohort — that are supported by Maker Ed to vision, build infrastructure, and implement maker-centered learning programs at 5-10 Sites in their regions.
-The third circle is made of the Sites themselves, as they vision, build and implement their programs.
-Each circle is connected to the others, providing support and benefiting from the work, insights and communities of the other.
+There are multiple layers supporting this ecosystem.
+Maker Ed supports the national network with tools, resources, experience, expertise and a connection to a national community of practice.
+The next layer is comprised of the Hubs — from 5-10 in each Cohort — that are supported by Maker Ed to vision, build infrastructure, and implement maker-centered learning programs at 5-10 Sites in their regions.
+The third layer is made of the Sites themselves, as they vision, build and implement their programs.
+Each layer is connected to the others, providing support and benefiting from the work, insights and communities of the other.

 We believe this model allows us to bring depth and relevance to each Hub and Site that is impacted, and to scale Making Spaces with integrity and efficiency.